Aesthetics and comfort without comparison applied to yachting

 Seeking innovation in a classic and modern lifestyle

-One of the main roles of the brand is that played by the Minotti Studio: Minotti’s special projects.
+One of the main roles of the brand is that played by the Minotti Studio: the name of Minotti’s creative department, the heart and soul of the company.
 In addition to tailor-made projects for the hotel industry, the Italian design company has created numerous private villas and flats in Switzerland, the United States, India and, of course, in Italy with Dordoni Architetti, the interior design studio of Italian designer Rodolfo Dordoni.
 A sure bet in Minotti’s catalogue and whose designs are also in the spotlight at Cassina.

 The very expression of innovation made in Italy